khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 For example, you could include configuration files, pre-trained models, or any other data your bot might need.

-## Running the Client
+## Running the bot

-You can run this client in three different ways: locally, within a VS Code development container, or manually using Docker.
+You can run this bot in three different ways: locally, within a VS Code development container, or manually using Docker.

 ### 1. Running locally (on Windows using Visual Studio).